beaugunderson/lindenmoji/INSTRUCTIONS.md

 #### 📐

-Rotate the heading by the specified positive or noegative angle.
+Rotate the heading by the specified positive or negative angle.

 #### 🎨